The $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons in a double pole QCD Sum Rule: Introduction

-There are a lot of motivation to study the excited states that belong the charmonium spectrum.
-States recently discovered like Y(4260) and Y(4660) are a great example of this lack, considering theories that Y(4260) has been proposed as a bound state of $J/\psi-f0$ \cite{MartinezTorres:2009xb} and Y(4660) has been interpreted as a bound state of $J/\psi(2S)-f0$, \cite{Albuquerque:2011ix,Guo:2008zg} show that Y(4660) is an excited state of Y(4260).
-Another point is that $Z^{+}(4430)$ would be an excited state of $X^{+}(3872)$ and $Z_b^{+}(10610)$ would be an excited state of $X_b^{+}(10100)$ \cite{Navarra:2011xa}.
+The method pole-pole plus continuum ansatz was used in lattice QCD for nucleons \cite{Leinweber:1994gt}.
+The authors have shown a problem in which the ground state coupling strength is lower than the excited state coupling strength.

-The simple method ``pole+ pole+ continuum'' Ansatz was used in lattice QCD \cite{Leinweber:1994gt} and the authors have shown a problem in which the nucleon current coupling more with excited state than its ground state.
-In Gaussian Sum Rule the ``pole+ pole+ continuum'' Ansatz \cite{Harnett:2008cw} was applied and they get the masses of the mixed states of the glueballs and scalar mesons.
+There are many motivations to study the excited states that belong the charmonium spectrum.
+New charmonium-like states Y(4260) and Y(4660) are an example of the importance of excited states.
+When considering theories that Y(4260) has been proposed as a bound state of $J/\psi-f0$ \cite{MartinezTorres:2009xb} and Y(4660) has been interpreted as a bound state of $J/\psi(2S)-f0$, \cite{Wang:2009hi,Albuquerque:2011ix,Guo:2008zg}, where we can speculate that Y(4660) is an excited state of Y(4260).
+Another point is that $Z^{+}(4430)$ could be an excited state of $Z_c(3900)$ and $Z_b^{+}(10610)$ could be an excited state of $X_b^{+}(10100)$ \cite{Navarra:2011xa}.

-In this paper, we study the excited state using the ``pole+ pole+ continuum'' Ansatz in QCD sum rules and we apply in three cases: the $\rho(2S)$, $\psi(2S)$ and $\Upsilon(2S)$ mesons and we calculate their masses and decay constants.
+In this paper, we study the excited state using the pole-pole plus continuum ansatz in QCD sum rules and we apply in four cases: the $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons and we calculate their masses and decay constants.